Choosing a Nursing Specialty: 20 of the Most Popular Career Tracks for Nurses

 Client Base, Care Setting, and Daily Tasks

 Charge nurses act as managers or leaders in healthcare settings.
 They are (not surprisingly) in charge of the other nurses on the unit.
-This might include assigning nurses to clients, ordering supplies, serving as a mentor for other nurses, and taking care of clients.
+This might include assigning nurses to clients, ordering supplies, serving as a mentor, and taking care of clients.
 They can work in a variety of different nursing departments, from the intensive care unit (ICU) to assisted living.
 Charge nurses should have strong leadership and organizational skills to effectively lead the unit.

 Education Requirements